zkoss-demo/zkoss-idempiere-keikai-plugin/README.md

-# ZKoss Keikai Plugin for iDempiere
+# ZKoss Keikai EE Eval Plugin for iDempiere

-This repository packages Keikai Spreadsheet for iDempiere using the OSGi fragment + plugin pattern.
+This repository packages the Keikai EE Eval version of Keikai Spreadsheet for iDempiere using the OSGi fragment + plugin pattern.

-It is created for the local iDempiere 13 workspace at `/Users/jameschu/zkworks/idempiere-13` and targets Keikai `6.3.0-Eval`.
+It is created for the local iDempiere 13 workspace at `/Users/jameschu/zkworks/idempiere-13` and targets Keikai EE Eval `6.3.0-Eval`.

 This plugin structure follows the ZKoss iDempiere EE plugin guide:
 [IDEMPIERE_NEW_PLUGIN_GUIDE.md](https://github.com/zkoss-demo/zkoss-idempiere-ee-plugin/blob/main/docs/IDEMPIERE_NEW_PLUGIN_GUIDE.md).